 Don’t get me wrong — there’s a lot of reasons to install a custom ROM.
 Unfortunately, when things go wrong (and they often do), troubleshooting requires a great deal more experience and effort than on an unmodified device.

 There’s an App For That

-The single best resource available is the Android Error Code Fixer, which combines the knowledge of AndroidPIT’s users and editors on resolving Android error codes.
+One of the best resources is Error Codes & Fixes, which combines the knowledge of AndroidPIT’s users and editors on resolving Android error codes.
 The app includes both Android error codes and Google Play Store error codes.
 It’s designed as a reference utility — users simply input the code and the app displays potential fixes.

-On the downside, the Android Error Code Fixer displays full screen ads.
+On the downside, the app displays full-screen ads.
 While this is a small price to pay for resolving a device-disabling bug, you might prefer an Internet search for your particular error code, if it’s not contained within this article.

 Resolving Google Play Store Issues